sourcegraph/about/handbook/product/product_learning.md

 **Author**: Joel Kwartler, with help from Eric Brody-Moore

 **Overview**: Data related to the value of browser extensions (+integrations) and recent improvements.
-Actions are simply to emphasize on the importance of our code host integrations.
+Action items are to continue supporting code host integrations.

-### Integration User Value
+### Code host integrations user value

-_Conclusion_: A [qualitative analysis](https://sourcegraph.looker.com/explore/sourcegraph_events/nps_submissions?qid=YDTCYMvtpsTde5VyPvwTni) of all NPS feedback reasons for the past 14 months (Nov 2019-Nov 2020) found 6% of them cite a feature the integrations provide as the only given reason for their score.
+_Conclusion_: A [qualitative analysis](https://sourcegraph.looker.com/explore/sourcegraph_events/nps_submissions?qid=YDTCYMvtpsTde5VyPvwTni) of all NPS promoters for the past 14 months (Nov 2019-Nov 2020) found 6% of them cite a feature the integrations provide as the only given reason for their score.

-A [mapping of DAU/MAU vs Integration Usage Saturation](https://sourcegraph.looker.com/merge?mid=O70qAsSQSePBKsg8R78n31&toggle=vis) by customer displayed a positive correlation between integration use and high customer use.
+A mapping of [DAU/MAU vs Integration Usage Saturation](https://sourcegraph.looker.com/merge?mid=O70qAsSQSePBKsg8R78n31&toggle=vis) by customer displayed a positive correlation between integration use and high customer use.

 An [analysis of retention](https://docs.google.com/presentation/d/1zH6kyUC2RT8Ss0b1Tv57fo3Tg5NflHZT44BE9nCYmLk/edit?ts=5fcb2950#slide=id.gaf6f52a0fb_0_1) found significantly higher retention on Sourcegraph.com for users with the extension.

 -  Action: we will continue to prioritize adoption, growth, and maintenance of our integrations.

-### Browser Extension Panel Redesign
+### Browser extension panel redesign

 _Conclusion_: The browser extension [panel redesign](https://docs.google.com/presentation/d/1zH6kyUC2RT8Ss0b1Tv57fo3Tg5NflHZT44BE9nCYmLk/edit?ts=5fcb2950#slide=id.gaf6f52a0fb_0_7) was successful at reducing uninstall feedback around "usage confusion" or "security concerns" to 0 (from [*N<sub>0</sub>*][N0]).
 It also reduced our [uninstall/install rates by 5%](https://docs.google.com/spreadsheets/d/1nRmZTPbXNKfh2xc2bZPOySB7A2YSUOaDBfFLmdpHHgo/edit#gid=1640698666&range=V24) in month 1.

-- Action: we will continue to make design/UI updates to features that need more design love in order to address user feedback.
+- Action: we will continue to make design/UI updates to features addressing user feedback.

 ## 2020-11-30